 Historic Property For Sale in Co.
 Limerick

-Landmark historic property on three acres of gardens in the pretty town of Ballingarry.
+Landmark historic property on three acres of gardens in the pretty town of Ballingarry and presented for sale in excellent decorative order, offering fine, elegant accommodation.

 Agent: Premier Properties Ireland